korydraughn/irods_docs/docs/developers/library_examples.md

     SpecificQueryInp input{}; // Curly braces are equivalent to using std::memset to clear the object.

     // Specific queries are pre-defined SQL statements stored in the catalog.
     // Administrators are the only iRODS users allowed to register specific queries.
-Specific queries allow
-    // administrators to do address the short-comings of GenQuery.
-For example, GenQuery can sometimes
-    // produce SQL that isn't very performant.
-For situations such as these, it may be better to write the
-    // SQL directly and expose it as a specific query.
     //
+    // Specific queries allow administrators to address the limitations of general queries.
+For example,
+    // general queries can sometimes produce SQL that isn't very performant.
+For situations such as these,
+    // it may be better to write the SQL directly and expose it as a specific query.
+    //
     // Now that we understand why a person may choose to use a specific query, let's see how to execute one.
+    //
     // To use a specific query, the query must be registered in iRODS.
     // You can view the full listing of specific queries by running the following icommand: iquest --sql ls
     //
     // Here, we'll be running a specific query that fetches the following information about a collection:
-    // - R_USER_MAIN.user_name
+    // 1.
+R_USER_MAIN.user_name
-    // - R_USER_MAIN.zone_name
+    // 2.
+R_USER_MAIN.zone_name
-    // - R_TOKN_MAIN.token_name
+    // 3.
+R_TOKN_MAIN.token_name
-    // - R_USER_MAIN.user_type_name
+    // 4.
+R_USER_MAIN.user_type_name
     //
     // Keep in mind that the column information is fetched in the order specificed by the specific query. char query_alias[] = "ShowCollAcls";